I don’t know about you, but I have struggled to balance my mental health and my teaching job over the years.

 2. Good teacher mental health is easier to maintain than many people realise

-The immediate solution is to gain greater control of your reactions to the stress of your job.
-Doing this doesn’t fix the problem - but it can dramatically decrease the effect it has on your life and mental health.
+This is important, because your best solution is to gain greater control of your reactions to the stress of your job.

 I was surprised by how much this helped me following my own case of burnout a few years ago.